 - Experiment with travel conditions and range at evtripplanner.com

 - Here is @Blueshift’s excellent Supercharge Info which has very up-to-date status reports about new chargers.

-- Camper Mode When camping out in your car you can keep the Climate System ON by selecting camper mode from the HVAC panel by tapping the fan icon.
+- Camper Mode When camping out in your car you can keep the Climate System ON by selecting camper mode from the HVAC panel.